 One of the most serious effects is the physical health damage from smoking cannabis.
 Smoking marijuana irritates your lungs just like smoking cigarettes.
 This leads to chronic coughing, wheezing and increased risk of bronchitis and other respiratory infections.

-And if you start using marijuana heavily as a teenager it can interfere with your brain development.
+And if you start using marijuana heavily as a teenager it can interfere with your brain development, leading to altered brain development and cognitive impairment.
 This can lead to problems with memory, learning and concentration that can persist even later in life.

 Mental Health